 - ⅛ cup red onion thinly sliced

-- 2 tbsp tofu feta or regular feta
+- 2 tablespoon tofu feta or regular feta

 - ½ roasted red pepper thinly slices